skx/gobasic/README.md

 In that second example you see that "`:`" was used to terminate the `PRINT` statement, which otherwise would have tried to consume all input until it hit a newline.

+You'll notice that the primitives which are present all suffer from the flaw (?) that they don't allow brackets around their arguments.
+So this is valid:

+    10 PRINT RND 100

+But this is not:

+    10 PRINT RND(100)

+This particular problem could be fixed, but I've not considered it significant.

 ## Installation